Precanonical quantization and the Schr\"odinger wave functional revisited

-In a sense, as a consequence of precanonical quantization, $\ka$ effectively introduces in the theory a ``minimal volume'' scale $1/\ka$ without any a priori assumptions regarding the microscopic structure of space-time.
-The limit of the vanishing ``minimal volume'' scale corresponds to $1/\ka\rightarrow 0$ or, more precisely,
+In a sense, the procedure of precanonical quantization effectively introduces in the theory an ``elementary volume'' scale $1/\ka$ without any a priori assumptions regarding the microscopic structure of space-time.
+The limit of the vanishing ``elementary volume'' scale corresponds to $1/\ka\rightarrow 0$ or, more precisely,